Foreign Language Requirement

-Please note there are additional requirements for foreign language as a student in the College of Arts and Sciences.
+Please note there are additional requirements for foreign language as a student in the School of International and Public Affairs (SIPA).

 Yes, there are two (2) Foreign Language Requirements:

-Everyone at the University must fulfill the University FLENT/FLEX Foreign Language requirement.
+All undergraduate students at the University must fulfill the University FLENT/FLEX foreign language requirement.
 You probably took two years of a modern language in high school.
-If these courses were on your high school transcript, it would/should have been entered on in the FIU system and the Flent/Flex foreign language portion of the SASS will say "OK."
+If these courses were on your high school transcript, it would/should have been entered on in the FIU system and the Flent/Flex foreign language portion of your Panther Degree Audit (PDA) will say "OK."

-If the SASS still says "NO" and you have completed two years of a foreign language in high school, you need to check with an advisor to see what is missing.
+If your PDA still says "NO" and you have completed two years of a foreign language in high school, you need to check with an academic advisor to see what is missing.

-The College's requirement is a competency requirement, not a credits requirement.
-That is to say the student must demonstrate competency at or exceeding that of someone passing a second semester college level foreign language course.
-This proficiency can be met by receiving credit for the second semester of a foreign language or higher (e.g., SPN 1131 or higher).
-Check with an advisor in the Department of Modern Languages as to the best way for you to meet this requirement.
+The School's requirement is a competency requirement, not a credits requirement.
+That is to say the student must demonstrate competency at or exceeding that of a second semester college level foreign language course.
+This proficiency can be met by receiving credit for the second semester of a foreign language or higher (e.g., SPN 1131 or higher) with a C minimum grade.
+Check with your advisor as to the best way for you to meet this requirement.

-The good news is that any course work which satisfies the College's Foreign Language Requirement will also satisfy the University's Foreign Language Requirement.
+The good news is that any course work which satisfies the SIPA's Foreign Language Requirement will also satisfy the University's Foreign Language Requirement.

-There are other options to fulfilling the College of Arts and Sciences language requirements.
+There are other options to fulfilling SIPA's language requirements.
 Some students opt for taking alternative exams and receiving acceptable scores in:

-- The CLEP exam (with a minimum score of 63).
+- The CLEP exam in Spanish (with a minimum score of 63).
 The minimum scores are different for French and German.

-- The SAT Subject Test for Spanish, French and German (with a minimum score of 699)
+- The SAT Subject Test for Spanish, French and German (with a minimum score of 650).